Stochastic energetics of a Brownian motor and refrigerator driven by non-uniform temperature: Performance of Heat Pump

-We now discuss the the energetics of the BL refrigerator.
-When the external load exceeds the stall load, the motor will move backward in the same direction as $F$.
-In this situation, some authors ~\cite{asfaw04,asfaw07,ai05+06} have claimed that the Brownian particle will transfer heat against the temperature gradient, from the cold to the hot bath, functioning as a refrigerator, and at the stalled state the coefficient of performance $\varepsilon$, defined as,
+We now discuss the energetics of the BL heat pump.
+When the external load exceeds the stall load, Brownian particles reverse their direction to move in the same direction as $F$.
+Overdamped models~\cite{asfaw04,asfaw-bekele2007,ai05+06} predict that for $F>F_{\rm stall}$ Brownian particles will transfer heat against the temperature gradient, from the cold to the hot bath, functioning as a heat pump and at the stalled state the coefficient of performance $\varepsilon$ will attain the Carnot coefficient of performance $\varepsilon_{\rm c}$.